Robert J. Bach

-Robert J. Bach (born December 31, 1961), commonly known as Robbie Bach, was the President of Entertainment & Devices Division at Microsoft.
+Robert J. Bach (born December 31, 1961), commonly known as Robbie Bach, is an American businessman.
+He was the President of Entertainment & Devices Division at Microsoft.
 He led the division that was responsible for the Xbox, Xbox 360, Zune, Games for Windows, Windows Phone and the Microsoft TV platform.
-After 22 years at Microsoft, Robbie announced his retirement from Microsoft effective in the fall of 2010.
-Robbie now speaks to corporate, academic and civic groups across the country and in 2015 completed his first book, Xbox Revisited: A Game Plan for Corporate and Civic Renewal.
+After 22 years at Microsoft, Bach announced his retirement from Microsoft effective in the fall of 2010.
+Bach has spoken to corporate, academic and civic groups across the country and in 2015 completed his first book, Xbox Revisited: A Game Plan for Corporate and Civic Renewal.

 Biography

 Robbie Bach was born in Peoria, Illinois and is the son of a former Schlitz executive.
-He graduated from RJ Reynolds High School in Winston-Salem, North Carolina in 1980.
+He graduated from Richard J. Reynolds High School in Winston-Salem, North Carolina in 1980.
 Robbie was a Morehead Scholar at the University of North Carolina at Chapel Hill where he graduated with highest honors in economics and was also named an Academic All-American on the Tar Heel's varsity tennis team.
-Robbie went to work for Morgan Stanley for two years before going onto became an Arjay Miller Scholar at Stanford University Graduate School of Business where he earned his MBA.
+Robbie went to work for Morgan Stanley for two years before going on to become an Arjay Miller Scholar at Stanford University Graduate School of Business where he earned his MBA.

 He joined Microsoft in 1988 and was with the company until 2010.
 He is currently serving on the board of several companies and non-profit organizations.
 He is now focused on bringing his experiences to positively impact communities through his public speaking engagements and recently published book - Xbox Revisited: A Game Plan for Corporate and Civic Renewal.
 He is married with three children.